Why Because Trails

 Grab a spot in one of our upcoming events!

-The inaugural year was so much fun, let's do it again!
-The 2020 Because Trails Ladies MTB Weekend is coming June 5-7.
-Join us on the shores of Lake Superior and the world-class trails of Marquette, Michigan for two+ days of skill building and on the trail learning with professional mountain bike instructors from across the region.
+Great to have you here checking out the 2023 Because Trails Ladies MTB Camp.
+We hope you can join us on the shores of Lake Superior and the world-class trails of Marquette, Michigan for two+ days of skill building and on the trail learning with professional mountain bike instructors from across the region.
 All abilities are welcome with the event targeted to beginner to intermediate riders identifying as women who want to improve their riding in a supportive, fun environment.
 This is not a fitness camp, it is a skills camp focused on helping you become a better rider and comfortable on varied terrain.
 Marquette's NTN Trails will provide diverse ride options and the Because Trails MTB Camp and coaches will cater riding and skills progression to attendees.

 If you are new to mountain biking, have been riding for years but never had mountain bike instruction, are looking to further your skills from other clinics, or just want to meet new riding friends, this event is for you!

-Cost for the camp including educational clinics on Friday and 2 days of on the bike instruction; pizza on friday night, lunch on Saturday and breakfast treats on Sunday; and a commemorative shirt is $245.
-Every Because Trails event includes a donation to the local trail system in support of trails.
-The 2020 Ladies MTB Camp will be supporting the Noquemanon Trail Network.
-Please support and contribute to the trail organizations where you ride. #becausetrails
+Cost for the camp including educational clinics on Friday and 2 days of on the bike instruction; friday evening beverages/snacks, lunch on Saturday and breakfast goodies on Sunday; and a commemorative shirt is $325 (includes online processing fee) *.
+Every Because Trails event includes a donation to the local trail organization maintaining the trails we ride for the event.
+Please support and contribute to the trail organizations where you play. #becausetrails

 See Travel Marquette for all things from lodging to family activities.
-Part of our weekend and Saturday's social will be based out of Rippling River Resort who is offering Camp participants a 10% discount on lodging (please call their main line and ask for the Because Trails Camp discount).
+Saturday's social will be based out of Rippling River Resort and it can be a good place to stay for the weekend.
 Plenty of diverse lodging options available across Marquette but don’t wait to reserve.
-Rustic camping ($15/night) is also available on a first-come, first-come basis at the Forestville Trailhead where we kick off the weekend.
+Rustic camping is also available at the Forestville Trailhead where we kick off the weekend.

 At Saturday night's social at Rippling River Resort we host a clothing/gear sale fundraiser for the Start the Cycle Program.
 We ask camp participants to bring and donate any unused or underutilized cycling/fitness clothing and gear for the sale.
 You know, the stuff you just don't wear, doesn't quite fit, or just is not your style.
 Camp participants can then shop and find a great new to them item or two.
 We all have it so let's turn that stuff into funding for a great program that introduces at-risk youth to a life full of success through winter fat tire and summer and mountain biking.
 Gear can be dropped off at Friday night check-in.